etolk/udacity-landing-page/README.md

-The goal of this project is to practice building responsive website using CSS grid and flex.
+The goal of this project is to practice of manipulating the DOM using the JavaScript.
 # Demo
 https://etolk.github.io/udacity-landing-page/